 of the United Nations (FAO) in Mexico

 Project Blog - Bridging the Gap in Latin America

-The Columbia University School of International and Public Affairs (SIPA) team provides recommendations to leading women's non-profit development organization, Pro Mujer, on strategies to break barriers limiting women entrepreneurs from raising and accessing investment capital in Mexico and Central America at large.
-These strategies include developing a gender strategy geared towards facilitating capital flows to women-led businesses such as gathering gender-disaggregated data and curating inclusive marketing campaigns; encouraging business development services (BDS) providers to expand opportunities for women-led businesses by forging international partnerships and inclusive programming; and deepening the relationship between BDS providers and investors to create an investment path for women entrepreneurs.
+The Columbia University School of International and Public Affairs (SIPA) team provided recommendations to leading women's non-profit development organization, Pro Mujer, on strategies to break barriers limiting women entrepreneurs from raising and accessing investment capital in Mexico and Central America at large.
+These strategies included developing a gender strategy geared towards facilitating capital flows to women-led businesses such as gathering gender-disaggregated data and curating inclusive marketing campaigns; encouraging business development services (BDS) providers to expand opportunities for women-led businesses by forging international partnerships and inclusive programming; and deepening the relationship between BDS providers and investors to create an investment path for women entrepreneurs.
 Pro Mujer is integrating these recommendations into its proposal to develop innovative financial mechanisms for women in the industry.